itspriddle/josh.fail/_posts/2006-01-04-echo-linux-home-jpriddle-file1.markdown

 I get to school and I have not one but two quizzes I didn't know about.
 Hah, I did better than Tony...

-After that we got to go to lab.Â The lab, seriously, took me all of 10 minutes to complete.
+After that we got to go to lab.
+The lab, seriously, took me all of 10 minutes to complete.

 Haha, then I get home, and there's an email from the Dean of the school saying